winitzki/scall/tutorial/programming_dhall.md

 As another example of automatic parametricity, consider the unit type `{}` and its equivalent form `∀(A : Type) → A → A`.

+### The unit type

+Dhall's empty record type `{}` is a natural way of defining a unit type.
+The type `{}` has only one value, written as `{=}` (an empty record with no fields).

+A unit type may be also defined as union type with a single constructor and no data, for example: `< Unit >`.
+That type also has only one value, written as `< Unit >.Unit`.

+An equivalent definition is the function type `∀(A : Type) → A → A`.
+The only way of implementing a function with that type is `λ(A : Type) → λ(x : A) → x`.
+Because all polymorphic Dhall functions are always fully parametric, there is no other, inequivalent Dhall code that could implement a different function of that type.

 ## Function combinators

 The standard combinators for functions are forward and backward composition, currying / uncurrying, and argument flipping.